Netley to Botley walk

 - In 40 metres, you cross water on a concrete bridge with wooden slats and metal railings to go up the other side, in a further 100 metres to a road, where you turn right, eastwards.

-- In 25 metres, turn left by the ‘No Entry’ sign, to go northwards, on Church Lane, into the centre of Botley, coming to the main road (The High Street) in 200 metres.
+- In 25 metres, turn left by the ‘No Entry’ sign, to go northwards, on Church Lane, into the centre of the town of Botley, coming to the main road (The High Street) in 200 metres.

-- Returning to your point of entry to the village, turn right on the main road to go (via the crossroads) up the A334, your direction 105° for 820 metres, over the stream and past Botley Mills Craft and Business Centre on your left-hand side, to Botley Railway Station, ignoring the A3051 right turn.
-Just before the station you have the Londis convenience store within the BP garage, and opposite the station is the Railway Inn, your suggested late tea stop.
+- Returning to your point of entry to the town, turn right on the main road to go (via the crossroads) up the A334, your direction 105° for 820 metres, over the stream and past Botley Mills Craft and Business Centre on your left-hand side, to Botley Railway Station, ignoring the A3051 right turn.
+Just before the station you have the Londis convenience store within the BP garage, and opposite the station is the Railway Inn, your suggested late tea stop (being refurbished 2021 and subject to periodic closure during the works).

 - The near platform is for Winchester, Basingstoke and London, although the opposite platform can get you to London via Fareham or Fratton.